Hollywood Walk of Fame: Unique and unusual

-Two pairs of stars share identical names representing different people.
-There are two Harrison Ford stars, one for the silent film actor and the other for present-day actor, and two Michael Jackson stars, one for the pop singer and the other for the radio personality.
-After Michael Jackson's death in 2009, many fans mistook the radio personality's star for the singer's, the latter of which was inaccessible due to the premiere of Brüno.

 Professions

-Several below-the-line filmmakers have been included in the Walk, such as: Conrad Hall and Haskell Wexler (cinematographers); Edith Head and Ruth E. Carter (costume designers); Max Factor and The Westmores (makeup artists); John Chambers, Stan Winston, and Rick Baker (special effect make-up artists); and Ray Harryhausen and Dennis Muren (visual and special effects artists).
+Several below-the-line filmmakers have been included in the Walk, including the following: Conrad Hall, Leon Shamroy, Hal Mohr, and Haskell Wexler (cinematographers); Edith Head and Ruth E. Carter (costume designers); Yakima Canutt (stuntman); Walter Lantz (animator); Rick Baker, John Chambers, Max Factor, and The Westmores (makeup artists); and Ray Harryhausen, Dennis Muren, and Stan Winston (visual effects, special effects, and special makeup effects artists).
 Max Factor was a makeup manufacturer as well.

-Two novelists have stars on the Walk: Sidney Sheldon, who wrote screenplays before becoming a novelist, and Ray Bradbury, whose stories have formed the basis for dozens of movies and television programs.
-One film critic, Roger Ebert, has a star, although it is in the television category as his review shows were televised.
-Movie theater proprietors are also included, most notably Sid Grauman, creator of the Grauman's Chinese and Egyptian theaters, and Earvin Magic Johnson, former owner of Magic Johnson Theaters.
-Amongst other businessmen, at least one has his business listed alongside his name: Guy Laliberte, who co-founded Cirque de Soleil.
+Novelists are not covered by the Walk; however, some novelists have stars, including Sidney Sheldon, who wrote screenplays before becoming a novelist; Ray Bradbury, whose work has been adapted into numerous movies and television programs; and Harold Robbins, who also had experience in the film industry.
+Film critic Roger Ebert has a star, although it is in the television category as his review shows were televised.
+Movie theater proprietors are also included, most notably Sid Grauman, whose theaters included the Chinese, Egyptian, Million Dollar, and Rialto, and Earvin Magic Johnson, former owner of Magic Johnson Theaters.

-Eight inventors have stars on the Walk: George Eastman, inventor of roll film; Thomas Edison, developer of many devices used in the film industry, including the phonograph, motion picture camera, and long-lasting, practical electric light bulb; Lee de Forest, inventor of the triode vacuum tube and Phonofilm; Herbert Kalmus, inventor of Technicolor; Auguste and Louis Lumière, inventors of important motion picture camera components; Ray Dolby, co-developer of the first practical video tape recorder and a pioneer in surround sound and noise reduction; and Mark Serrurier, who re-designed Moviola, which was invented by his father.
-Hedy Lamarr, co-inventor of a frequency-hopping radio guidance system that was a precursor to Wi-Fi networks and cellular telephone systems, is also honored but for her acting work.
+Numerous inventors have stars on the Walk, including the following: George Eastman, inventor of roll film; Herbert Kalmus, co-developer of color film; Thomas Edison, developer of many devices used in the film industry, including the phonograph, motion picture camera, and long-lasting, practical electric light bulb; Auguste and Louis Lumière, developers of several motion picture-related machines including cameras and projectors; William Selig, inventor of the Selig Standard Camera and Selig Polyscope; Sigmund Lubin, developer of his own motion picture camera and projector; Jerry Fairbanks, developer of television's three camera system and co-developer of the Zoomar lens; Lee de Forest, inventor of the audion and phonofilm; Ray Dolby, a pioneer in audio technology and chief electronics designer for Quadruplex videotape; Merian C. Cooper, co-developer of the Cinerama process; and Mark Serrurier, who re-designed Moviola, which was invented by his father.
+Hedy Lamarr, co-inventor of a frequency-hopping spread spectrum system that was further developed for use in military communication and wireless technology, is also honored but for her acting work.

-Several honorees have also achieved political notability.
-Presidents Ronald Reagan and Donald Trump have stars on the Walk, and Reagan is also one of two California governors with a star; the other is Arnold Schwarzenegger.
-Additionally, one former U.S. senator (George Murphy) and two former U.S. representatives (Helen Gahagan and Sonny Bono) have stars.
-Ignacy Paderewski, Prime Minister of Poland between World War I and II, is the only foreign head of government represented.
+Several honorees have achieved political notability.
+Presidents Ronald Reagan and Donald Trump have stars, and Reagan is also one of two California governors with a star; the other is Arnold Schwarzenegger.
+Former U.S. Senator George Murphy and Representatives Helen Gahagan and Sonny Bono have stars, as does former Prime Minister of Poland Ignacy Paderewski.

-Three judges have been honored, all in the television category as their proceedings were televised: Judge Greg Mathis, Judge Judy Sheindlin, and Judge Joseph Wapner.
+Judges have also received stars, including Judge Greg Mathis, Judge Judy Sheindlin, and Judge Joseph Wapner.
+These stars are all in the television category, as the judges' courts were televised.